 Ultimately, the healthier you are, the less you will likely pay for life insurance coverage.
 The general thought is that if you have a longer life expectancy, an insurer is less likely to have to make a death benefit payout for you sooner rather than later.

-And because being vegan can impact some key health indicators, you might be able to find more affordable life insurance policies for vegans than for the average American.
+And because being vegan can impact some key health indicators, vegans might be able to find more affordable life insurance policies.

 The table below features some of the major health concerns that life insurance companies consider when writing policies.